The 5 Most Bone-headed Mistakes You Can Make with a Timeshare

 In all my years of experience, I have never once encountered a timeshare company that wouldn’t release a senior citizen who was on a limited fixed income.
 The optics are just too awful – even for timeshares.

-If you fall into this category, my advice is to simply stop paying on your timeshare.
+If you fall into this category, my advice is to save your money and not hire a cancellation company.
 The worst thing any timeshare can do is put a negative mark on your credit.
 Federal law protects seniors of limited means from wage garnishment and lawsuits filed by timeshare companies.
 So unless you are trying to dispute a credit card purchase related to your timeshare, or you need your credit protected, there’s no need to pay any cancellation firm to protect you, including Sapphire Cancellation, should you fall into this category.

 It’s not illegal to take advantage of people who are unaware they don’t need your help, and so even the legitimate cancellation firms will take money from fixed-income seniors.
 Here at Sapphire Cancellation, that’s just not how we roll, baby!